On this page

 python -m wire.chief refine products # Integrate pending news into pages

-The refine step reads pending news files, feeds them to Claude alongside the current page and GSC search data, then produces an updated version.
-Claude sees editorial rules that prevent it from removing existing content or breaking internal links.
+The refine step reads pending news files, feeds them to the AI alongside the current page and search data, then produces an updated version.
+The AI sees editorial rules that prevent it from removing existing content or breaking internal links.

 After integration, news files move to an archive directory.
 Wire knows which news has been processed and never re-integrates archived files.